THE JANET SERNACK STORY

 ImagineNation™ has evolved, over the past six years, through constant experimentation, massive failures, iterations, and pivots as a global eco-system of expert people.

-Who unleashes breakthrough mindsets to help companies, change, innovate and win through the use of our twentieth-century tools including the OGI® (Organizational Growth Indicator), which reveals both the strengths and the constraints occurring in organisations that impact their ability to affect value creation for customers and organisational growth.
+Who unleashes breakthrough mindsets to help companies, change, innovate and win through the use of our twentieth-century tools including the OGI® (Organizational Growth Indicator), and the Growth Leadership Indicator (GLI), which reveal both the strengths and the constraints occurring in organisations that impact their ability to affect value creation for customers and organisational growth.

 A MORE CONSCIOUS WORLD, WHERE INNOVATION IS A WAY OF LIFE